 It’s akin to having a box in your attic that’s full of gold.
-If you ever take the time to go through that box, you’ll be a very happy person, but until you do it’s just potential value, not real value.
+If you ever take the time to go through that box, you’ll be a very happy person.
+But until you do it’s just potential value, not real value.
 It’s of no use to you or anyone else.
 It’s an untapped resource.
+Just a box.

 The same is true with people, I find.
-All too often we have skills or dreams or goals that are just around the corner of some neural pathway or accidental encounter with a new sport or industry or hobby.
-If we take the time to get to know ourselves — to really, really get to know ourselves on an intimate level that leaves no stone unturned, no box in the attic unopened, and no side street unexplored — who knows what kind of untapped resources we might discover, ready to be made use of?
+Often we have skills or dreams or goals that are just around the corner of some neural pathway or accidental encounter with a new sport or industry or hobby.
+If we take the time to get to know ourselves, to really, really get to know ourselves on an intimate level that leaves no stone unturned, no box in the attic unopened, and no side street unexplored, who knows what untapped resources we might discover, ready to be made use of?

-Grocery stores, gold, or hidden aspects of ourselves: all go unused and have no value unless we stay curious and act on that curiosity.
+Grocery stores, gold, and hidden aspects of ourselves.
+All go unused and have no value unless we stay curious and act on that curiosity.